lwielar29/CircutPython/README.md

 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/servo.jpg" width="400">

 ### Lessons Learned
 I found it interesting to gain a deeper understanding of how the metro board can sense that the wire has been touched through the disruption of electrons.
-A difficult part of this assignment was constructing my code so that when I touched the wire it did not move to the position but would only move towards the position when I was touching the wire.
+A difficult part of this assignment was constructing my code so that when I touched the wire it did not move to the position but would only move slowly towards the position when I was touching the wire.
 I had to use "angle += 5" to make this happen instead of just telling the servo to move to one position or "angle."